Rangdum

-Rangdum is a village located in the Suru Valley in the union territory of Ladakh in Northern India.
+Rangdum is a village located in the Suru Valley of Zanskar district in the union territory of Ladakh in Northern India.
 On one side are the colourful hills while on the other side are rocky mountains and glaciers, notably Drang-drung.

+It is located on the NH301 Kargil-Padum Highway.

+Geography

 Rangdum is located midway between Kargil and Padum.
 It is about 100 km from Kargil.

 "Rangdum, with its gompa and the attendant village of Juliodok, is the last inhabited region in the Suru valley; it is also the destination of the nomadic herds people called Bakarwals, who trek up every year from the Himalayan foothills near Jammu, bringing their flocks of sheep and goats to grow fat on the rich summer growth of grass.
 From Rangdum the valley rises to 4400 metres and the Pensi-la, the gateway into Zanskar."